-The VaR results are very good for non-linear financial instruments such as options, long-term cash flow assets and pay off of structured products retaining the non-linear nature of assets.
+The VaR results are very good for non-linear financial instruments, such as options, long-term cash flow assets and pay off of structured products, as they retain the non-linear nature of assets.
 The Monte Carlo simulation can successfully be applied to Market VaR, Credit VaR and Spread VaR calculation, in various modules of RFW and RE.